-the catching, taking or harvesting of sports fish; and includes:
+the catching, taking or harvesting of sports fish; and includes any:

-(a) any other activity that may reasonably be expected to result in the catching, taking or harvesting of sports fish.
+(a) other activity that may reasonably be expected to result in the catching, taking or harvesting of sports fish.

-- (b) any attempt to catch, take or harvest sports fish. - (c) any operation in support of, or in preparation for, any activity described in this definition.
+- (b) attempt to catch, take or harvest sports fish. - (c) operation in support of, or in preparation for, any activity described in this definition.